-Goose banding. - The banding operation was difficult this year due to bad weather and the small size of family groups.
-Though numerous, these groups were also more dispersed than usual.
-We conducted 6 drives in our core banding area, i.e. in the lowlands and hills bordering the main field station to the south and north (<8 km), and 3 additional drives further away, between the Camp 2 and the Qarlikturvik Valley.
-We banded a total of 2512 geese, including 339 adult females marked with neck-collars and 43 young that had been marked with web-tags at hatch.
-In addition, we had 201 recaptures of adults banded in previous years.
-The young:adult ratio among geese captured at banding was relatively low (0.92:1) and below the long-term average (Table 1).
-Mean brood size toward the end of brood-rearing (2.54 young, n = 155; counts conducted from 30 July to 4 August) was lower than last year but similar to the long-term average.
-By combining information on brood size and young:adult ratio at banding, we estimated that 73% of the adults captured were accompanied by young, a relatively low value (Table 1).
-Overall, these results are indicative of a moderately low production of young on Bylot Island by the end of the summer.
-Finally, we collected 186 blood samples from adult females to examine hormone levels during molt.
+Goose banding. - The banding operation was very successful this year due to good weather prevailing throughout the banding period.
+We conducted 6 drives in our core banding area, i.e. in the lowlands and hills bordering the main field station to the south and north (< 8 km), and 3 additional drives further away, between the Camp 2 and the Qarlikturvik Valley.
+We banded a total of 4865 geese, including 557 adult females marked with neck-collars and 112 young that had been marked with web-tags at hatch.
+In addition, we recaptured 292 adults that were banded in previous years.
+The young:adult ratio among geese captured at banding was much higher than last year (1.10:1) and above the long-term average (Table 1).
+Mean brood size toward the end of brood-rearing (2.51 young, n = 49; counts conducted from 30 July to 4 August) was similar to last year and to the long-term average.
+By combining information on brood size and young:adult ratio at banding, we estimated that 88% of the adults captured were accompanied by young, a high value (Table 1).
+Overall, these results are indicative of a good production of young on Bylot Island by the end of the summer.
+Finally, we collected 196 blood samples from adult females to examine hormone levels during molt.

-Small mammals. - During our survey using snap traps, we cumulated 1908 trap-nights at our 2 trapping sites of the Qarlikturvik Valley from 23 to 30 July, and 713 trap-nights at the Camp-2 from 15 to 17 July.
-In the Qarlikturvik sites, we caught 2 Collared Lemmings (Dicrostonyx groenlandicus) and no Brown Lemming (Lemmus trimucronatus), which yielded a combined index of abundance of 0.11 lemmings/100 trap-nights, a low value (Fig. 5).
-The estimated abundance was higher in the Camp-2 area, as 6 Collared Lemming and 4 Brown Lemmings were caught, for an index of 1.43 lemmings/100 trap-nights.
+Small mammals. - During our survey using snap traps, we cumulated 1916 trap-nights at our 2 trapping sites of the Qarlikturvik Valley from 23 to 30 July, and 960 trap-nights at the Camp-2 from 16 to 19 July.
+In the Qarlikturvik sites, we caught 1 Collared Lemming (Dicrostonyx groenlandicus) and no Brown Lemming (Lemmus trimucronatus), which yielded a combined index of abundance of 0.05 lemming/100 trap-nights, a very low value similar to last year (Fig. 5).
+The estimated abundance was even lower in the Camp-2 area, as no lemmings were caught, for an index of 0 lemming/100 trap-nights.
 The live-trapping survey conducted throughout the summer in the Qarlikturvik Valley area revealed the same picture.
-Overall, we captured 19 different lemmings (15 Brown and 4 Collared), including 7 that were captured more than once, for an index of 0.57 lemmings/100 trap-nights (excluding recaptures), a very low number compared to last year (12.6 lemmings/100 trap-nights).
-A formal estimation of density using capture-recapture analytical methods indeed showed that both lemming species were in the low abundance phase of their cycle in 2012 (Fig. 6).
-The number of lemming winter nests found along our 60 transects was also low as only 49 were found in 2012 compared to 347 in 2011.
+Overall, we captured only 1 Collared Lemming, for an index of 0.03 lemming/100 trap-nights, a very low number compared to last year (0.56 lemming/100 trap-nights).
+A formal estimation of density using capture-recapture analytical methods indeed showed that both lemming species were in the low phase of abundance of their cycle in 2013 (Fig. 6).
+Finally, the number of lemming winter nests found along our 60 transects was also very low as only 19 were found in 2013 compared to 49 in 2012.